achasol/duplicate-detection/readme.md

 n-grams of the titles.
 These one-hot-encoded dense titles are subsequently used as inputs to a minhashing implementation of LSH.

+For those products hashed to the same bucket I perform a comparison using their jaccard similarity to evaluate whether the products are duplicates.

 ## Running the experiment